blessedmadukoma/go-simple-bank/details.md

 18. Lecture 18: Write stronger Golang unit tests with a custom Go-Mock matcher
     1.  quickly added test case for users in the `api` folder
+    2.  wrote tests to validate the users details